Al-Muqtadi: Biography

 Malik-Shah I arranged a marriage between his daughter and al-Muqtadi, possibly planning on the birth of a son who could serve as both caliph and sultan.
 Though the couple had a son, the mother left with her infant with the court of Isfahan.
 Following the failure of the marriage, the Sultan grew critical of the Caliph's interference in affairs of state, and sent an order for him to retire to Basra.
 The death of Malik-Shah I shortly after, however, made the command inoperative.

 In 1092, when Malik Shah I was assassinated shortly after Nizam al-Mulk, Taj al-Mulk nominated Mahmud as Sultan and set out for Isfahan.
 Mahmud was a child, and his mother Terken Khatun wished to seize power in his stead.
 To accomplish this, she entered negotiations with the Caliph al-Muqtadi to secure her rule.
 The Caliph opposed both a child and a woman as ruler, and could not be persuaded to allow the khutba, the sign of the sovereign, to be proclaimed in the name of a woman.
 Eventually, however, the Caliph agreed to let her govern if the khutba was said in the name of her son, and if she did so assisted by a vizier he appointed for her, a condition she saw herself forced to accept.

-Treatment of Jews
+Religious policy

+At the request of the caliph al-Muqtadi, Sultan Malik Shah decided to launch an expedition against the Qarmatian militant religious sect.
+In 1075, Malik-Shah sent an army under the command of Hajib Kichkine against the Qarmatians.
+Before embarking on the campaign, Hajib Kiçkine made several agreements and formed an alliance.
+The Seljuk army under the command of Hajib Kiçkine left Isfahan and arrived in Basra.
+Shortly thereafter, they were joined by Gevherayin the Military administrator of Baghdad and Seljuk army set out for Qatif.
+During this journey, the Qays and Qubas tribes in the region launched plundering attacks against the Seljuk army.
+In the ensuing battle between the two sides, the Seljuk army was victorious.
+When the Seljuk army approached Qatif, he sent a message to the city's ruler, Yahya ibn Abbas.
+However, Yahya ibn Abbas, citing his war with the Qays and Qubas tribes as justifications, refused to honor previous agreements and threatened the Seljuks.
+Consequently, Yahya ibn Abbas was defeated in the ensuing battle.
+Later, Yahya ibn Abbas made an agreement with the Qays and Qubas tribes, attacked the Seljuk army, and plundered its supplies and logistics.
+The hardship left Hajib Kiçkine and the Seljuk army weakened.
+A sudden raid by Yahya ibn Abbas and his allies later disintegrated the Seljuk army under Hajib Kiçkine.
+The Seljuk forces retreating towards Basra returned without the opportunity to fight the Qarmatians.